 - Antioch University: Master of Fine Arts in Creative Writing

-- Central Washington University: Master of Arts in Professional and Creative Writing
+- Central Washington University: Master of Arts in English with a Specialization in Professional and Creative Writing

 - Concordia University St. Paul: Master of Fine Arts in Creative Writing